-The working group was made up predominantly of County FA representatives, with representation also from the youth council, Sport England and The FA.
+The working group was made up predominantly of County FA representatives, with representation also from The FA youth council, Sport England and The FA.
 The work of this group was overseen by a steering group.
-As members of the steering group, we are delighted to have been a part of this project and are very proud of this new Code.
-We pass on our sincere thanks to all those who contributed.
-We believe it is a significant piece of work that will put County FAs into the strongest possible positions in terms of building and executing strategies and operational plans that deliver the greatest outcomes for football.
+As a member of the working group, I am delighted to have been a part of this project and am very proud of this new Code.
+I pass on my sincere thanks to all those who contributed.
+I believe it is a significant piece of work that will put County FAs into the strongest-possible positions in terms of building and executing strategies and operational plans that deliver the greatest outcomes for football.
 In doing that, it will also help ensure County FAs are best positioned to succeed and to thrive in the future.

-The Affiliated Associations have asked for a 'Gold Standard' Code that is specific for football.
-We believe that this new Code delivers on that request.
-We encourage all County FAs to embrace and adopt this Code and trust that you find it a valuable tool.
+The Affiliated Associations asked for a 'Gold Standard' Code that is specific for football.
+I believe that this new Code delivers on that request.
+I encourage all County FAs to embrace and adopt this Code and trust that you find it a valuable tool.